niess/goupil/docs/py/absorption_process.rst

 `AbsorptionProcess`_
 ====================

-This class provides access to the implementation of absorption processes, that is photoelectric interactions and :math:`e^+ e^-` pair production.
+This class provides access to the implementation of absorption processes, i.e. photoelectric interactions and :math:`e^+ e^-` pair production.

 .. warning::